 You Have Two Cases

-DMV License Suspension v Court License Suspension
+DMV License Suspension vs. Court License Suspension

-There are two ways your driving privilege in CA can be suspended.
-If you lose or default on the DMV hearing, a 4 month to 1 year suspension can occur.
+There are two ways your California driving privilege can be suspended.
+If you lose or default on the DMV hearing, a 4 month to 1-year suspension can occur.
 If you get convicted in court, it will trigger a 6 month to 2-year suspension.
-In some cases, your license can be revoked for up to 10 years.
-If you were not on DUI probation at the time you got arrested, in most 1st offense cases you are eligible for a work restricted license after 30 days, on a 2nd offense after 90 days, and 3rd offense after 180 days.
+In some cases, your license can be revoked.
+In most cases, you will be able to get your license reinstated immediately with the installation of an ignition interlock device.

 Important – DMV Hearing Date MUST BE SET Within 10 days of arrest